PZhannet/PZhannet-CypressCucumberTelnyx/README.md

 ## Project description

-    In this project created the:
-     1) 15 test cases to test the functionality of the  https://telnyx.com website;
+    -   15 test cases were created to test the functionality of the Telnix website.
-     2) test cases automated via Cypress framework with the Cucumber tool;
+    -   They are automated using the cypress framework and the cucumber tool.
-     3) realized Pipeline on GitHub;
+    -   Implemented a Pipeline on GitHub.
-     4) implemented automatic report deployment to GitHub Pages.
+    -   Automatic deployment of the report on GitHub pages has been implemented.

 ## Technologies